 I've written an ebook dedicated entirely to mixing with equalization as part of my “Mixing With Series”.
 If you'd like to learn everything you need to know about EQ, you can check out ‘Mixing With Equalization' here!

 Sidechain compression is a style of compression that utilizes a signal other than the input signal to control the gain reduction.
 Technically, all compressors have a sidechain signal path used to control the gain reduction.
 This sidechain is typically taken from the input of the compressor, but in “sidechain compression”, we take it as a completely independent signal.

-Let's reminisce to a few earlier points in this article, notably:
+Let's reminisce about a few earlier points in this article, notably: